39 Signs You’re a Californian at Heart

 You Have Intense Loyalty to at Least One Sports Team

-In Los Angeles, you're a fan of the Rams, the Kings, the Lakers or the Dodgers, and in the Bay Area, it's the 49ers, Warriors, Giants or A's.
-And then there are all the San Dieog, San Jose and Sacramento teams to root for as well.
+In Los Angeles, you're a fan of the Rams, the Kings, the Lakers or the Dodgers, and in the Bay Area, it's the 49ers, Warriors or Giants.
+And then there are all the San Diego, San Jose and Sacramento teams to root for as well.

 Whichever area you're from, Californians are serious about their sports.